 - Chronic fatigue

 There have also been notable connections between MST and an onset of PTSD, major depressive disorder and anxiety disorder.
-To learn more about how to file a VA claim for mental health conditions, watch our in-depth video below.

 3. The VA has come a long way in recognizing the problem of MST.